alexpreynolds/biostar-handbook-web/book/unit-04-unix.md

 * Write programs to work together.
 * Write programs to handle text streams, because that is a universal interface.

-We will see how most of the command line tools follow the first of this statements (Write programs that do one thing and do it well).
+We will see how most of the command line tools follow the first of these statements (Write programs that do one thing and do it well).
 Writing small programs is also a smart approach in developing new scripts and for organizing a data analysis task.